k0001/k0001.github.com/articles/opaleye-sot.md

 to specify few or no types.
-The second feature is that, by having a uniform representations for all our tables, `opaleye-sot` can provide tools for working with them generically: You will learn to use these tools just once, and you will carry that knowledge everywhere within the Opaleye query language.
-Present in most of these tools is the type `C` which we saw before; we will use `C` every time we want to refer to a column in a query.
+The second feature is that, by having a uniform representations for all our tables, `opaleye-sot` can provide tools for working with them generically: You will learn to use these tools just once, and you will carry that knowledge everywhere within the composable Opaleye query language.
+Present in most of these tools is `C` which we saw before; we will use `C` every time we want to refer to a column in a query.
 For example, consider this query selecting all the users whose age equals their favorite number:

 ```haskell